crash-course-sverige/kollin-ai/README.md

 # Modern Next.js Application

-A modern, type-safe Next.js 15 application with role-based authentication, responsive design, and a feature-based architecture.
+A modern, type-safe Next.js 15 application with responsive design and a feature-based architecture.

 ## Tech Stack